 pg_type.
 Thankfully, CockroachDB exposes this view, but the only way to access it is to grant select on the entire database.
 If you need things like row-level-security you're definitely out of luck.

-3. Partial indexes aren't available.
+3. (CockroachDB now supports partial indexes) Partial indexes aren't available.
 This is particularly painful if you're relying on unique constraints for upserts based on partial indexes.
 You can work around this, but you'll have to re-work your code.

-4. There's no range data types nor support for enums.
+4. There's no range data types nor support for enums (CockroachDB now supports enums).
 Again, you can change your code to accommodate this.
 For example, we have constraints in place to avoid overlapping date ranges which had to be moved into code.

 5. I've grown increasingly enamored with triggers.
 There are times when they're just so convenient that their poor visibility is a small price to pay.
 Sadly, triggers, along with user defined functions and stored procedures aren't available.